 Applicants with a Pass Degree will be considered only in exceptional cases where the candidate's professional experience and performance suggest further intellectual development.
-Such special applications are subject to the approval of the Board for Graduate Studies
+Such special applications are subject to the approval of the Board for Graduate Studies.

-EDPS6301: Introduction to Educational Administration

-EDPS6304: School Personnel Management

-EDEA6304: Educational Leadership

-EDEA6305: Educational Planning and Management

-EDEA6308: Educational Supervision

-ONE Additional Research Course from this list below:

-EDRS6023: Introduction to Qualitative Research or EDRS6726: Quantitative Research Methods or

-EDRS6003: Mixed Methods Research in Education

-EDEA6310: Law and Ethics for School Administrators

-EDEA6315: Management of School Finances for School Administrators

-EDEA6901: Trends & Issues in Higher Education

-CORE & Compulsory Research Courses are:

-EDPS6301: Introduction to Educational Administration

-EDPS6304: School Personnel Management

-EDEA6304: Educational Leadership

-EDEA6305: Educational Planning and Management

-EDEA6308: Educational Supervision

-EDRS6023: Introduction to Qualitative Research or EDRS6726: Quantitative Research Methods or EDRS6003: Mixed Methods Research in Education

-EDEA6310: Law and Ethics for School Administrators

-EDEA6315: Management of School Finances for School Administrators
+OPTION A: TWELVE Taught Courses ONLY - 36 Credits Compulsory Courses: EDPS6301: Introduction to Educational Administration EDPS6304: School Personnel Management EDEA6304: Educational Leadership EDEA6305: Educational Planning and Management EDEA6308: Educational Supervision EDRS6002: Research Methods EDRS6004: Applied Research in Education ONE Additional Research Course from this list below: EDRS6023: Introduction to Qualitative Research or EDRS6726: Quantitative Research Methods or EDRS6003: Mixed Methods Research in Education Recommended Electives EDEA6310: Law and Ethics for School Administrators EDEA6315: Management of School Finances for School Administrators EDEA6901: Trends & Issues in Higher Education Plus ONE other free elective OPTION B: NINE Taught Courses & a Research Project - 36 Credits CORE & Compulsory Research Courses are: EDPS6301: Introduction to Educational Administration EDPS6304: School Personnel Management EDEA6304: Educational Leadership EDEA6305: Educational Planning and Management EDEA6308: Educational Supervision EDRS6002: Research Methods ONE Additional Research Course from list below: EDRS6023: Introduction to Qualitative Research OR EDRS6726: Quantitative Research Methods OR EDRS6003: Mixed Methods Research in Education Recommended Electives EDEA6310: Law and Ethics for School Administrators EDEA6315: Management of School Finances for School Administrators

-MEd LANGUAGE EDUCATION
+M.Ed.
+LANGUAGE EDUCATION

 Our perspective on language learning and teaching is markedly pedagogical and informed by an awareness of the role social context plays in the learning and teaching of English in a Creole speaking environment.
 There is a rich blend of the study of language and literature that is informed by research, policy and praxis.
-Our major goal is to facilitate the development of teachers of English and literacy studies, curriculum planners and teacher trainers through a core of specialization courses that cover key areas in language and literature learning:
+Our major goal is to facilitate the development of teachers of English and literacy studies, curriculum planners and teacher trainers through a core of specialization courses that cover these key areas in language and literature learning:

-- Second language learning theories and practice - Evidence-based research in the learning and teaching of English in a Creolespeaking environment - Writing instruction for language and literacy acquisition - Children's narratives and language development - Literature study and instruction in post secondary learning contexts - The study of literature for sustainable development
+- Second language learning theories and practice - Evidence-based research in the learning and teaching of English in a Creolespeaking environment - Writing instruction for language and literacy acquisition

+- Children's narratives and language development - Literature study and instruction in post secondary learning contexts - The study of literature for sustainable development